cosmos/ibc/spec/ics-23-vector-commitments/README.md

 #### Position binding

-Commitment proofs must be *position binding*: a given key can only map to one value, and an commitment proof cannot prove that the same key opens to a different value except with probability negligible in λ.
+Commitment proofs MUST be *position binding*: a given key can only map to one value, and an commitment proof cannot prove that the same key opens to a different value except with probability negligible in λ.

 For any key `key` set in the commitment `acc`, there is one `value` for which: